Points of Pride

 - The Eanes ISD Special Olympics team brought home numerous medals throughout the year in bowling, basketball, tennis and track and field.

-- Eanes ISD has eight campuses that are rated as Energy Star campuses, using 55.45 kbtu per square foot.
+- Eanes ISD has all nine campuses rated as Energy Star campuses, using 55.45 kbtu per square foot.

 Westlake High School

-- The Westlake Class of 2016 surpassed state and national averages in American College Tests (ACT) taken last spring, marking a 26.8 average compared to the state average of 20.6 and national average of 21.
-The school had 594 students take the test.
+- The Westlake Class of 2017 surpassed state and national averages in American College Tests (ACT) taken last spring, marking a 27.2 average compared to the state average of 20.6 and national average of 21.

 - Westlake High School had 13 students selected as All-State musicians by the Texas Music Educators Association (TMEA), an honor that only the top three percent of musicians who initially audition achieve.